dasginganinja/vagrant-mutagen/README.md

 ## Usage

-You currently only need the `hostname` and a `:private_network` network with a fixed IP address.
+You currently only need to set `enable` and `config.vm.hostname`.

-    config.vm.network :private_network, ip: "192.168.3.10"
-    config.vm.hostname = "www.testing.de"
+    config.mutagen.enable = true
-    config.mutagen.aliases = ["alias.testing.de", "alias2.somedomain.com"]

-This IP address and the hostname will be used for the entry in the `/etc/hosts` file.
+This hostname will be used for the entry in the `~/.ssh/config` file.

 ## Installing development version